CS Mackay-Bennett: Recovery of bodies

 Crew were paid double pay for the grisly task.
-There was a hierarchy to the mortuary details as the ship could never hope to bring all back: first class passengers were embalmed and placed in coffins; second-class were wrapped in linen winding sheets; third class bodies were weighted and buried at sea (116 in total).
+There was a hierarchy to the mortuary details as the ship could never hope to bring all back: first class passengers were embalmed and placed in coffins; second-class were wrapped in linen winding sheets; third class and crew bodies were weighted and buried at sea (116 in total, 60 of which were unidentified).

-The ship left Halifax at 12:28PM on Wednesday, 17 April 1912.
+The ship left Halifax at 12:45 P.M. on Wednesday, 17 April 1912.
 Due to severe fog and rough seas it took the ship nearly four days to sail the 800 nmi to the scene of the disaster.
 The captain instructed the ship's crew to keep their logbooks complete and up to date during the voyage and subsequent recovery operation, but only two logbooks are presently known to have survived: seven pages from the logbook of engineer Frederick A. Hamilton, now kept in the National Maritime Museum, England, and the personal diary of Clifford Crease, a 24-year-old Naval artificer (craftsman-in-training); much of the detailed account of the recovery operation is today traced to Crease's diary, now held in the Public Archives of Nova Scotia.

 The ship arrived at the scene during the night, so recovery of bodies began at 06:00 on 20 April.
-CS Mackay-Bennett was anchored close to but not within the recovery area, and she offloaded her skiff lifeboats.
+CS Mackay-Bennett was anchored close to but not within the recovery area, using her sea anchor to stay with the drifting bodies and wreckage, and she offloaded her skiff lifeboats.
 Crews then rowed into the recovery area and manually recovered the bodies into the skiffs.
 After recovering as many bodies as they deemed safe for the return journey (51 corpses), the crews then rowed back to the CS Mackay-Bennett.
 The captain noted that there was neither sufficient space aboard to store all of the recovered bodies nor enough embalming supplies aboard.
 As the Canadian Government and associated burial and maritime laws directed that any bodies carried had to be embalmed before a ship enter a Canadian port, the captain agreed to a system whereby: